Toxic Relationship Vocabulary: 17 Toxic Phrases + Key Terms Explained

 What is emotional neglect?

-Emotional neglect means your emotional needs are ignored, minimized, or treated as a burden.
+Emotional neglect means your emotional needs are ignored, minimised, or treated as a burden.
 It can happen without shouting or obvious abuse, which makes it harder to name.

 What is codependency?